 Strength training is important for men and women over 40 because it can help to counteract the natural decline in muscle mass and bone density that occurs as we age.
-As we get older, our bodies lose muscle and bone mass at a faster rate, which can lead to a decrease in strength, balance, and mobility.
+As we get older, our bodies lose more muscle mass and bone mass at a faster rate, which can lead to a decrease in strength, balance, and mobility.
 Strength training can help to slow down and even reverse these changes, leading to a host of health benefits such as improved muscle and bone health, better balance and stability, reduced risk of falls, and increased metabolism.
-Additionally, strength training can help to improve cardiovascular health, reduce the risk of chronic diseases, and improve overall quality of life.
+Additionally, strength training can help to improve cardiovascular and mental health too, reduce the risk of chronic diseases, and improve overall quality of life.

-Looking for an workout plan to push your limits and defy your age?
+Looking for a workout plan to push your limits and defy your age?
 Check out the HFP Over 40-Workout Plan.

 What Studies Say About Our Rate of Decline Over 40